GrosvenorTechnology/OemAccessApi/documentation/ApplicationConfiguration/Overview.md

 # Application Configuration

-The Application Configuration is a JSON document that defines the behavior of the access control logic portion of the application.
+The Application Configuration is a JSON document that defines the behaviour of the access control logic portion of the application.

 ## Overview